Teacher of mathematics and further mathematics: mr Mohammed al-akari

 After completing a degree and a master in Physics Engineering at the Politecnico di Milano, Italy, Stefano moved to London where he completed a PhD in Physics at UCL.
 After leaving full time research, Stefano has been teaching Physics, Maths and Further Maths in a school in North London and has been a visiting scientist at the London Centre of Nanotechnology UCL, carrying on research in condensed matter Physics.

 Assistant head (partnerships): mr stephen bovey

 Stephen read Theology at The University of Cambridge before completing his PGCE at King’s College, London.
 Since then, he has taught in a variety of large North London schools including Latymer, Edmonton, where he was head of Gifted and Talented and Citizenship, and Highgate School, where he ran the Religion and Philosophy department.

 Stephen is now based at both Highgate School and LAE Tottenham.
 At Highgate he remains Senior Teacher responsible for staff development and training.
 At Tottenham, he is responsible for the important network of partner schools that help LAE Tottenham to achieve what it does.

-Assistant Head Academic: ms elaine brown
+deputy Head pastoral (AND Designated Safeguarding Lead): ms elaine brown

 Elaine studied History at the University of Cambridge, where she also completed her PGCE and Masters in Education.
 For ten years, she taught History and Politics in three secondary schools in Hertfordshire and London with leadership roles including Head of Year (Sixth Form), Lead Teacher and Gifted and Talented Co-ordinator.